 Corporate Social Responsibility statement.
 They are committed to conducting their business according to our

-Code of Ethics and they understand and accept our
+Code of Business Conduct and they understand and accept our

 Our suppliers conduct their business in a manner consistent with the Electronics Industry Citizenship Coalition (EICC) tenets to protect their employees, customers, communities, shareholders and the environment.
 They comply with all regulations pertaining to conflict minerals and provide all necessary declarations related to this policy.
 This requires them to source materials from socially responsible suppliers and to make continuous improvements in this highly sensitive area.
 For more information please read our